The Space Gods Revealed

 The Space Gods Revealed: A Close Look At The Theories of Erich von Däniken is a book written in 1976 by Ronald Story, with an introduction by Carl Sagan.
-It was written as a refutation to the theories and evidence in Erich von Däniken's most famous work, Chariots of the Gods?, almost page by page.
+It was written as a refutation to the theories and evidence in Erich von Däniken's most famous work, Chariots of the Gods?

+In a foreword to the book, Carl Sagan took exception to flaws in reasoning and assumptions by von Däniken.
+While Sagan promoted the idea that intelligent life was very likely present elsewhere in the universe, he did not find von Däniken's conclusions well founded.

+In an interview with the New York Times, Andy Warhol praised Story for providing "a sustained, book-length attack on von Däniken's theories and evidence."
+Warhol pointed out that scientists and scholars failed to critique von Däniken's work, but the "amateur" Story, "a college philosophy major who works for the Tucson, Ariz.
+Gas and Electric Company" rose to the challenge.
+Warhol stated that Story reached out to Sagan for information.
+"Because he [Sagan] was so glad someone was taking time to investigate von Däniken's contentions" Sagan offered to write the foreword.

+Reviews

 The book was reviewed by R.Z.
 Sheppard in Time magazine, describing Story's book as "a coherent and much-needed refutation of Von Däniken's theories".
+Phoebe Lou-Adams in The Atlantic magazine states that "Mr. Story demolishes von Däniken's notion that visitors from outer space are responsible for all human progress".